MarcinBiedny/portfolio/README.md

 Open the [localhost:5000](http://localhost:5000) or [127.0.0.1:5000](http://127.0.0.1:5000) link.
 You should be seeing the application home page.

-The first time the website is launched, the user must create a new account.
-On subsequent visits, log in to the previously created account.
+**The first time the website is launched, the user will be asked to create a new account.<br>
+On subsequent visits, please use the credentials provided on initial user creation.**

 Only after logging in can you read the content of the website.